Multiple units of India: SSEMU

 SSEMU is an acronym for Stainless steel EMU.
 Most modern SSEMUs are produced by BEML, with manufacturing processes and internals different from MEMUs.
+They are operated by Single-Phase Motors.
 They have been specifically developed for coastal cities like Kolkata, Mumbai, Chennai etc. Stainless steel reduces corrosion and thus the maintenance cost of MEMUs.
 Indian Railways has already deployed SSEMUs in coastal regions of West Bengal and Tamil Nadu.